-- Help maintain the Clackamas Water Trail website.
+- Digital River Ambassadors – Clackamas Water Trail website.
 The website was built to complement and support the River Ambassador messaging (i.e. be a 24 hour River Ambassador), and provide authoritative information for both volunteers serving as RAs and for anyone wanting information about floating or boating the lower Clackamas.
 Looking for GIS experts, Cartographers, environmental educators, fishing folk and paddling experts, and anyone who wants to contribute to the most comprehensive website for floating and boating the lower Clackamas River.

-- Help design, build, maintain, stock, and support River Ambassador kiosks – Adopt a River Ambassador kiosk (i.e. an access point or beach with a Stash the Trash or Life Jacket Loaner station) in key locations near each launch along the lower Clackamas.
-These ‘kiosks’ (design TBD, and in concert with each land manager) will pull together the Stash the Trash bag and Life Jacket loaner stations, along with wayfinding maps and river conditions information (flow, temperature, hazards).
-Tabling events with stakeholder organizations will compliment the ongoing messaging at the kiosks (schedule for 2023 coming!).
+- Riparian River Ambassador kiosks – Adopt a River Ambassador kiosk (i.e. an access point or beach with a Stash the Trash or Life Jacket Loaner station) in key locations near each launch along the lower Clackamas.
+These ‘kiosks’ pull together the Stash the Trash bag and Life Jacket loaner stations, along with wayfinding maps and river conditions information (flow, temperature, hazards).

-If you are interested in volunteering, please email Matt Taylor directly at firstname.lastname@example.org or text/call him at 541-921-0316.
+If you are interested in volunteering or need more information, please email Matt Taylor directly at firstname.lastname@example.org or text/call him at 541-921-0316.

 * The River Ambassador logo is inspired by the mighty muskrat, the largest water vole in North America, and the inspiration